Skip to content

 A. Academic Integrity Hearing Board

-An Academic Integrity Hearing Board is convened to hear and make decisions about students’ alleged academic infractions.
+An Academic Integrity Hearing Board is convened to hear and make decisions about students’ alleged academic integrity infractions.
 Most prominent among these are cases of alleged academic dishonesty, including plagiarism and cheating.
-The Academic Integrity Hearing Board does not hear grade disputes; students may appeal these through a separate process (see Grade Disputes).
+The Academic Integrity Hearing Board does not hear grade disputes; students may appeal these through a separate process (see Final Grades, Grade Disputes, and Grade Appeal Policies).

 2. General Guidelines

-a) A member may not serve on a board if he or she has a conflict of interest concerning the case being heard.
-If a member of a board perceives him or herself to have a conflict with respect to the case at hand, that member must withdraw and an alternate will be selected.
+• A member may not serve on a Hearing or (below) an Appeal Board if they have a conflict of interest concerning the case being heard.
+If a member of a Board perceives themselves to have a conflict with respect to the case at hand, that member must withdraw and an alternate will be selected.

-b) If by majority vote, the board decides that a member may be prejudicial with respect to the case at hand, an alternate will be selected.
+• If by majority vote, the Board decides that a member may be prejudicial with respect to the case at hand, an alternate will be selected.

-c) If the respondent or complainant objects to a member for good cause, and the board so decides, an alternate will be selected.
+• If the student or faculty objects to a member for good cause, and the Board so decides, an alternate will be selected.

 B. Appeal Board